2011 in Germany: Churches

 The Pope, the leader of the Catholic Church, made his first official visit to Germany in 2011.
 In 2011, there were 25 million Catholics in Germany, which is about one third of the population.(BBC, 2011) Pope Benedict XVI was welcomed by the Chancellor and the President of Germany, and then made visits across the country, such as with leaders of the Lutheran Church.

 Chancellor

-The Chancellor of Germany was named the fourth most powerful person in the world in 2011.
+The Chancellor of Germany was named the fourth most powerful person in the world by Forbes in 2011.
 A poll in August 2011 found the Chancellor's coalition with 36% support.

 Elections

 There were a number of elections in Germany in 2011 including: